smhlana/the-mars-rover-challenge/README.md

 ### Step 1.
 Clone or download this repository
 git clone https://github.com/smhlana/the-mars-rover-challenge

+This contains 2 projects, The Mars Rover Challenge which is the solution for the challenge and MarsRoverControllerTests which has the unit tests.

 ### Step 2.
 Install .NET Core API dependencies
     cd the-mars-rover-challenge
     dotnet restore